Vancouver International Airport: Rapid transit (SkyTrain)

 The airport has a station on the SkyTrain network called YVR–Airport, the terminus of the Sea Island branch of the Canada Line.
 The airport authority contributed $300 million towards construction as part of the Canada Line's funding.
 A pedestrian footbridge ($117 million, completed in 2007) links the international terminal with the domestic terminal and serves as the arrival and departure area for users of the Canada Line.
-The Canada Line itself opened in August 2009 as the third line of Vancouver's rapid transit network, in advance of the 2010 Winter Olympics which took place the following February.
+The Canada Line itself opened on August 17, 2009, as the third line of Vancouver's rapid transit network, in advance of the 2010 Winter Olympics which took place the following February.
 It was the only airport rail link service of any kind in Canada until the opening of Toronto's Union Pearson Express in 2015.

 Train Frequency

 During peak hours on regular weekdays, trains are scheduled to depart every 6 minutes.
 Midday weekdays, trains depart every 8 minutes.
-During the evening and late night, trains depart every 12-15 minutes.
-On weekends and holidays, trains depart every 8-15 minutes, with higher frequency expected during hours with higher demand.
-Icy and unfavorable weather conditions may impact train frequency and speed.
+During the evening and late night, trains depart every 12–15 minutes.
+On weekends and holidays, trains depart every 8–15 minutes, with higher frequency expected during hours with higher demand.
+Icy and unfavourable weather conditions may impact train frequency and speed.
 Always be updated by checking online.

 Bus

-When Canada Line service is interrupted, such as overnight or other service disruptions, the N10 night bus operated by Coast Mountain Bus Company (under contract to TransLink) connects the airport's international and domestic terminals to Richmond and downtown Vancouver.
+When Canada Line service is suspended, such as overnight or other service disruptions, the N10 night bus operated by Coast Mountain Bus Company (under contract to TransLink) connects the airport's international and domestic terminals to Richmond and downtown Vancouver.
 The airport's south terminal is served by the 412 bus, which connects to the Canada Line at Bridgeport Station.
 Between 2001 and the Canada Line's opening in 2009, regular bus service was provided by TransLink route 424.

-Whistler, Squamish, and Victoria

-YVR Skylynx is an official partner of YVR Vancouver Airport.
+Whistler and Squamish

-YVR Skylynx buses to Whistler run directly from YVR Vancouver Airport and Vancouver City Centre to Squamish, Creekside Village, and Whistler using up to 16 services a day.
-YVR Skylynx also operates daily services to Victoria from YVR Vancouver Airport via BC Ferries Tsawwassen to Swartz Bay route.
+YVR Skylynx buses run directly from YVR Vancouver Airport and Vancouver City Centre to Squamish, Creekside Village, and Whistler.